 Is the type of PRP an essential factor when performing a tennis elbow injection?

 Maybe.
-Recent studies suggest better results are obtained using a PRP with a higher concentration of white cells.
-Generally, to obtain a high concentration of white cells, we need a higher volume of blood (30-60 ms).
+Recent studies suggest that better results are obtained with a PR containing a high concentration of white cells.
+Generally, getting a high white cell concentration requires a higher blood volume (30-60 mL).
 The blood is spun twice to superconcentrate the platelets and white cells.
 We think a higher concentration of white cells stimulates a greater inflammatory response and secondary healing.

-A review of PRP studies found that a higher white cell concentration was better for tendon injections.
+A review of PRP studies found that a higher white cell concentration was better for tendon outcomes.
+Our preference is to use Arthrex ACP Max for a higher platelet concentration.

 Final word from Sportdoctorlondon about Platelet-rich plasma for tennis elbow

 Overall, platelet therapy for tennis elbow is safe.
-However, as a general rule, you should only consider platelet-rich plasma for tennis elbow after failing more simple treatments.
+However, as a general rule, you should only consider using platelet-rich plasma for tennis elbow after failing other simpler treatments.
 Most people with tennis elbow will improve without the need for an injection.
-However, if you need an injection, our preferred option is one shot of superconcentrated PRP with high white cells.
+However, if you need an injection, our preferred option is a single shot of concentrated PRP with high white cell count.